neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/4-transfer/chapter.md

 ## Wrap Up

-In this chapter we saw how invoking a smart contract method without annotations is virtually the same as what we saw for `mintTokens`.
+In this chapter we saw how invoking a smart contract method without decorators is virtually the same as what we saw for `mintTokens`.
 In the next chapter we'll hook up the `withdraw` method and find that, again, invoking a method with `@sendUnsafe` is very similar.